Chittorgarh district

-Chittorgarh district is one of the 50 districts of Rajasthan state in western India.
-The historic city of Chittaurgarh is the administrative headquarters of the district.
+Chittorgarh district is one of the 41 districts of Rajasthan state in western India.
+The historic city of Chittorgarh (or Chittaurgarh) is the administrative headquarters of the district.
 The district was established on 1 August 1948 by integrating portions of various princely states: Mewar, Pratabgarh, Tonk, and Jhalawar.
 Chittaurgarh is famous for the Chittor fort, home to various famous Rajput dynasties.

 Economy

 In 2006 the Ministry of Panchayati Raj named Chittorgarh one of the country's 250 most backward districts (out of a total of 640).
 It is one of the twelve districts in Rajasthan currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Demographics

 According to the 2011 census Chittorgarh district has a population of 1,544,338, roughly equal to the nation of Gabon or the US state of Hawaii.
 This gives it a ranking of 323rd in India (out of a total of 640).